 Plumbing is great because you can use your brain, while doing a physical job.
 I never get bored because I’m always learning and every day is different.
 I’m also more independent as my job is well-paid and financially secure.
 I much prefer my job to the ones my female friends have got, and I’ll always have this trade to fall back on.

 Also, once you qualify, you can work for yourself, or train other people.
-For instance, you can work in a prison and help inmates gain a useful skill, which I find is really rewarding.
+For instance, you can work in a prison and help inmates gain useful skills, which I find is really rewarding.

 (The case study was first published on the Know Your Place web site.)